 Defining Supply Chain Sustainability

 Supply chain sustainability refers to the environmental, social, and economic impact of the entire process of sourcing, manufacturing, and delivering goods and services.
-This includes the management of natural resources, labor conditions, and waste reduction throughout the entire supply chain, from raw materials to final delivery to the consumer.
-The goal is to minimize negative impacts and maximize positive contributions to society and the environment.
+Specifically, this encompasses the management of natural resources, labor conditions, human rights practices, and waste reduction throughout the entire supply chain.
+The process spans from raw materials extraction through to final delivery to the consumer.
+Ultimately, the goal is to minimize negative impacts and maximize positive contributions to society and the environment while maintaining business efficiency and regulatory compliance.

-Sustainability in supply chains can be broken into three sections circulating environmental, social, and governance (ESG) compliance:
+Sustainability in supply chains can be broken into three dimensions.
+These align with environmental, social, and governance (ESG) compliance frameworks:

 The Benefits of a Sustainable Supply Chain